NARIKODANHRIDUL/Teambi0s/compatriot.md

 ##### Project Proposal

 ***
+***

-### **UART**
+## **UART**
-##### **Universal Asynchronous Reciever-Transmitter**
+#### **Universal Asynchronous Reciever-Transmitter**
 Hence no clock will be involved in the UART

 #### UART Connections
-it is a oneway communication method, so it need 2 wires for to and fro communication Tx pin of first board is connected to Rx of second and vice versa.
+It is a oneway communication method, so it need 2 wires for to and fro communication Tx pin of first board is connected to Rx of second and vice versa.
 And the ground pin will connected to a common ground.
-   It determine howmany times it check for bits.If 4 High(1) is given together how will we differentiate with one long High(1), there comes baud rate.
+It determine howmany times it check for bits.
+If 4 High(1) is given together how will we differentiate with one long High(1), there comes baud rate.
 ![](https://github.com/NARIKODANHRIDUL/RANDOM-1/blob/main/uart.jpg?raw=true)

 #### BAUD RATE